zbeislerOSI/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 with a valid index type as described in the [Indexes](xref:sdsIndexes) section.
 The index property may also be in the base type as shown in the example above.

-This works seamlessly when using any programming language, using .NET for example:
+This works seamlessly in any programming language, using .NET for example:

 ```csharp